First cohort launching in Spring 2025

 01

-It’s fine if you’re a software engineer at a tech company or have worked in the game industry in a role other than a developer.
+It’s fine if you’re a software engineer at a tech company or have worked in the game industry in a role other than a programmer.
 Otherwise, we ask that you give this opportunity to someone else.

 02